thestorefront/FastAPI/README.md

 ```

 Keep in mind that this will only affect the cases where `Person` is a nested
 object.

-If we want to expose a top-level `Person` api endpoint, we would use
+If we wanted to expose a top-level `Person` api endpoint, we would use
 `fastapi_standard_interface` as well.

 Finally, we must modify our `Marble` model in the same way: